sixhobbits/flask-crud-app/README.md

-# flask-crud-app
+# Building a Flask CRUD Application

-The code for my tutorial on CodeMentor about building a Flask CRUD web app
+This is the code for the tutorial hosted at (...).